react-native-netinfo/react-native-netinfo/README.md

 // Unsubscribe through event name NetInfo.isConnected.removeEventListener('connectionChange', listener);
 ```

+Your listener will be called with the latest information soon after you subscribe and then with any subsiquent changes afterwards.
+Due to platform differences, you should not assume that the listener is called in the same way across devices or platforms.

 ### Is connection expensive (Android only)
 Detect if the current active connection is metered or not.
 A network is classified as metered when the user is sensitive to heavy data usage on that connection due to monetary costs, data limitations or battery/performance issues.